 Ignorance and misunderstanding have caused a lack of empathy towards vegan members of our society in the past.
 We see it time and again; people making fun of vegans, and dismissing their beliefs as trivial and silly.
 However, should veganism be recognised as a protected belief system?

 At the beginning of this new decade, 2020 saw a court case which argued for the rights of vegan workers.
 Jordi Casamitjana, who practices ethical veganism, was successful in his plight to get veganism recognised as a philosophical belief.
+If anything similar happens to you, you can read more here.

 So, now that these definitions have been made, how can we work together in the workplace to avoid any employee disputes with regards to dietary requirements?
 For some more information about the “Vegan Religion”, and how to support your colleagues with their dietary choices, read on…